Discrete and continuous symmetries in monotone Floer theory: The Oh spectral sequence and

-\subsection{The action of $\MCG(X, L)$}
+\subsection{The action of $\symp(X, L)$}

-Following Biran--Cornea, let $H_2^D$ be the image of $\pi_2(X, L)$ in $H_2(X, L)$.
-In other words, it is the group of homology classes of topological discs on $L$.
-Let $(H_2^D)^+$ be the subset of $H_2^D$ comprising those classes positive Maslov index, and let

-be the monoid ring associated to $(H_2^D)^+ \cup \{0\}$, with $T^A$ carrying grading $\mu(A)$.
-As remarked in \cite[Section 2.2.4]{BCQS}, the pearl complex can be defined over this ring (or any algebra over it), with counts of pearly trajectories now weighted by $T^A$ rather than $T^{\nu(A)}$.
-We shall refer to this as the \emph{enriched} pearl complex.
-We could equally work with $H_2(X, L)$ in place of $H_2^D$, but the classes not realised by discs are essentially irrelevant.
+In this subsection we prove \cref{mthmSS}.
+Recall that $H_2^D$ denotes the image of $\pi_2(X, L)$ in $H_2(X, L; \Z)$, i.e.~the group of homology classes of topological discs on $L$.
+The pearl complex can be defined over this ring by weighting counts of pearly trajectories by $T^A$ rather than $T^{\mu(A)/N_L}$, and we refer to this as the \emph{enriched} pearl complex.
+This is bigraded by declaring that $T^Ax$ has bidegree $(\mu(A)/N_L, |x|)$, and the construction of the spectral sequence from the previous subsection all carries over to give

-\begin{rmk} In situations where one can use an integrable complex structure to construct the pearl complex, positivity of intersections can be used to restrict to a smaller ring.
-Specifically, any holomorphic disc must have non-negative intersection number with every divisor disjoint from $L$, so we could replace $H_2^D$ by the subset of classes with this property. \end{rmk}

-Note that (again as pointed out in \cite[Section 2.2.4]{BCQS}) the homology of the enriched pearl complex is not isomorphic to a Floer cohomology group unless we adjoin inverses to each $T^A$.
-Even if this is done the resulting Floer cohomology, thought of as $HF^*(L_0, L_1)$ with $L_0 = L$ and $L_1$ a small Hamiltonian pushoff, is invariant under global symplectomorphisms---i.e.~replacing both $L_0$ and $L_1$ with $\phi(L)$ for some $\phi$ in $\symp(X)$---but \emph{not} under Hamiltonian isotopies of $L_0$ and $L_1$ separately.
-This is because one cannot keep track of $H_2(X, L)$ classes for pseudoholomorphic strips between $L$ and a Hamiltonian perturbation when the perturbation becomes large.
-However, we shall only use this enriched complex as an intermediate step, before projecting to the pearl complex over the standard Novikov ring $\Lambda$.
+We shall show that $\symp(X,L)$ can be made to act on the $\ssE{1}$ page in a way that induces an action on the whole spectral sequence.
+The precise statement is \cref{labSSrep}.
+For this we must restrict to the case of rank $1$ local systems, but in practice this covers many situations of interest.